Skip to Content

 Top Arlington Visitation Attorneys

-Visitation is often a contentious divorce issue, for all those involved—the custodial parent, the non-custodial parent, and the children.
+Visitation is often a contentious divorce issue for all those involved—the custodial parent, the non-custodial parent, and the children.
 Divorce is all about change, and visitation is one of the bigger changes.
 The custodial parent may feel lost when the children are away, while the non-custodial parent may feel angry that he or she does not have more time with the children.
 The children may not only pick up on all the feelings from their parents, but they may also have their own feelings about all the post-divorce adjustments going on.
 Setting up and living with a visitation schedule represents big changes for all those involved, and sometimes these changes can feel totally overwhelming.

 Schedules for Possession and Access

-In the state of Texas, physical custody is known as “possession” of the child, and visitation is known as “access,” therefore, a visitation schedule will clearly delineate the specific times each parent will spend with the child.
+In the state of Texas, physical custody is known as “possession” of the child, and visitation is known as “access.”
+Therefore, a visitation schedule will clearly delineate the specific times each parent will spend with the child.
 The possession and access schedule is one element of the parenting plan.
 If parents are unable to agree on a visitation plan, it is likely the judge will step in and award orders for “standard” possession and access.
 This standard order allows the parent who does not have primary custody to see the child on Thursday evenings, along with the first, third, and fifth weekend of each month.
 If this is not a schedule you would be happy with, you and the child’s other parent should do your best to agree on your own schedule.
 You may be required to comprehensively explain to the court why this alternative schedule would be in the best interests of your child.

 To expand on the terms “access” and “possession,” a parent is presumed to have possession of the child whenever that child is under his or her care.
 Access is a much broader term which, in addition to meaning “visitation,” includes any communication between the child and parent, and even attendance by either parent at an activity.
 One parent, the custodial parent, usually has a larger portion of possession.
 This might be by a wide margin or might be only slightly more possession.
 The other parent, the non-custodial parent, has visitation, or “access.”

 Very occasionally, parents will split parenting time exactly in half, meaning neither parent is the custodial parent.
-Some parents choose a 4-3 schedule, where the child spends four days a week with one parent and three days a week with the other, and then switch the next week.
+Some parents choose a 4-3 schedule, where the child spends four days a week with one parent and three days a week with the other, and then switches the next week.
 There are many other variables that can be considered.
 In addition to the “normal” weeks, parents must also plan for summer break, school holidays, religious holidays, special occasions (the child’s birthday), and other special days.

 How to Get Your Schedule Approved by the Judge